OxygenCobalt/Auxio/info/ARCHITECTURE.md

 # Architecture

-This document is designed to provide a simple overview of Auxio's architecture and some guides on how to add to the codebase in an elegant manner.
+This document is designed to provide a simple overview of Auxio's architecture and where code resides/should reside.
 It will be updated as aspects about Auxio change.

 #### Code structure